 You should not assume that you live within a particular schools catchment area, some streets are split and therefore it is always best to check.
-You can check which catchment area you live in by logging onto www.northtyneside.gov.uk catchment area maps are also available on our website.
-You can also contact the Access Team to find out which catchment area school you live, telephone 0191 643 8724.
+You can check which catchment area you live in by logging onto www.northtyneside.gov.uk.
+You can also contact the Access Team to find out which catchment area school you live telephone 0191 643 8724.